top of page

 Step 3: Compact the Material

-Once the washouts are filled, it’s crucial to compact the material.
+Once the washouts are filled, compacting the material is crucial.
 This step eliminates air pockets and settles the gravel firmly in place.
 Depending on the size of the area, you can rent a compactor or use a hand tamper for smaller patches.

 Compacting the material is essential for reducing the likelihood of future washouts.
-Studies show that compacted gravel has a 50% better retention rate during heavy downpours compared to uncompact soil.
+Studies show that compacted gravel has a 50% better retention rate during heavy downpours compared to uncompacted soil.

 Step 4: Improve Drainage

-To prevent future washouts, improving the drainage around your driveway is necessary.
-Identify areas where water pools or flows toward the driveway.
+To prevent future washouts, it’s necessary to improve drainage around your driveway.
+Identify areas where water pools or flows toward it.

 Installing drainage solutions like ditches or French drains can redirect excess water away.
 Adding geotextile fabric beneath the gravel can stabilize the soil and prevent erosion, keeping your driveway intact for longer.